Generalized prolate spheroidal functions: algorithms and analysis: Approximation via GPSF expansions

-\end{proof} \begin{remark} Lemma \ref{2860} shows that in order to accurately represent a bandlimited function, $f$, it is sufficient to find the projection of $f$ onto all GPSFs with corresponding eigenvalue above machine precision.
-In Section \ref{secdimblf}, we approximate the number of GPSFs with large corresponding eigenvalues. \end{remark}
+\end{proof} \begin{remark} Lemma \ref{2860} shows that in order to accurately represent a bandlimited function, $f$, it is sufficient to find the projection of $f$ onto all GPSFs with corresponding eigenvalue above machine precision. \end{remark}